 Property and administration

-The purpose of the Property and Administration portfolio is to care for the premises and provide administrative arrangements that support the life of the Church, glorify God and welcome and witness to all people in the community.
-The portfolio covers the maintenance and care of the property, grounds and equipment and the administrative arrangements of the church, including:
+The purpose of the Property and Administration work is to care for the premises and provide administrative arrangements that support the life of the Church, glorify God and welcome and witness to all people in the community.
+This area of work covers the maintenance and care of the property, grounds and equipment and the administrative arrangements of the church, including:

 - management of the church secretary and cleaners